sagemath/sagewiki_to_gh-2022-10-10/dynamics/ArithmeticAndComplex.md

 == Road Map ==

+The arithmetic and complex dynamics functionality in Sage is currently in its infancy.
+A significant amount of functionality was developped at the ICERM semester in Spring 2012 and now we have started the process of moving this into Sage through a series of patches (trac tickets).
+To access that functionality now, use the (experimental) projspace notebook linked to below.

  * [[https://wfs.gc.cuny.edu/BHutz/www/ProjSpace.html | ProjSpace notebook]] - Significant functionality for Sage 4.8 (and some earlier versions)

  * [[http://trac.sagemath.org/sage_trac/ticket/13130 | Trac #13130 - Needs Review]]: Basic architecture changes : support for projective spaces over rings